Kamiano/Analytics_Excel/README.md

 ## Overview:
 This dashboard provides insights into various HR metrics to support strategic decision-making in an company.
+## Process
+Explore the data.
+Clean the data.
+Come up and calculate the KPI's.
+Create an interactive dashboard.
 ## Data:
 The dashboard utilizes employee data to calculate key performance indicators.